-Appointed to the Little Rock Municipal Airport Commission in February 2015, Chairwoman Stacy Hurst is no stranger to public service.
+Appointed to the Little Rock Municipal Airport Commission in February 2015 and reappointed in December 2018, Secretary Stacy Hurst is no stranger to public service.

-Hurst was appointed by Governor Asa Hutchinson to lead the Department of Arkansas Heritage.
-As director, and a member of the governor’s cabinet, she oversees seven agencies that preserve and enhance the heritage of the state of Arkansas.
+Hurst was appointed by Governor Asa Hutchinson as Secretary of Parks, Tourism and Heritage.
+As a member of the governor’s cabinet, she oversees multiple agencies that preserve and enhance the state's heritage, promote tourism and oversee parks for the state of Arkansas.
 She also served as a member of Governor Hutchinson’s transition team following his election in November 2014.

 She was also instrumental in the revitalization of the Midtown Redevelopment Corridor.
 Extensive planning efforts have allowed the Midtown Corridor to benefit from tens of millions of dollars of private investment.
 Redevelopment of this area continues today.